Dry Ice Blasting for Mold Remediation: 6 Key Benefits & Uses (🎧 Listen Now)

 5. Preserves Surfaces

-Gentle enough for antique wood, historical artifacts, and machinery.
-No abrasion means no repainting or refinishing costs.
+Gentle enough for antique wood, machinery, and historical materials.
+No abrasion means no refinishing costs.

 6. Faster Restoration

-Projects finish 50% quicker than conventional methods, minimizing business downtime (Wikipedia).
+Projects finish faster than conventional methods, minimizing downtime.

 Industry Applications Beyond Mold Remediation